ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ##### Destination NAT definition and port forwarding
 {: #shared_vcd-ops-guide-destination-nat}

-A destination NAT allows an outside host, in this case the internet, to connect to an inside host, the organization Virtual Data Center.
+A destination NAT allows an outside host, in this case the internet, to connect to an inside host, the Organization virtual data center.
 The destination NAT maps one IP address or port to another IP address or port.
-The following instructions are an example of configuring DNAT and port forwarding to allow a remote desktop connection to a VM in the organization Virtual Data Center.
+The following instructions are an example of configuring DNAT and port forwarding to allow a remote desktop connection to a VM in the Organization virtual data center.
 Port forwarding is optional.

 1. From the tenant portal, click the menu icon at the top of the page and then select **Datacenters**.
-2. Under **Virtual Datacenters** on the main page, click the Virtual Data Center for that edge gateway.
+2. Under **Virtual Datacenters** on the main page, click the virtual data center for that edge gateway.
 3. In the left pane under **Networking**, click **Edges**.
 4. In the main pane click the edge, then **CONFIGURE SERVICES**.
 5. Click the **NAT** tab, under **NAT44 Rules** click **+ DNAT RULE**.